The view from the back deck of the Reserch Vessel Melville.

 Rogue Community College Instructor

-Yes, Melville is the name of our research vessel, but within its cool steel walls, open decks and long corridors are two diverse, exciting communities: the scientists and the crew.
+Yes, Melville is the name of our research vessel, but within its cool steel walls, open decks, and long corridors are two diverse, exciting communities: the scientists and the crew.

-From the beginning it was apparent to me that the science community was a bit strange.
-Their dialect hinted at it: "The Mariana intraoceanic arc is prime habitat for extremophiles as determined by nephelometric, temperature and sulfide indicators."
+From the beginning it was apparent that the science community was a bit strange.
+Their dialect hinted at it: "The Mariana intraoceanic arc is prime habitat for extremophiles as determined by nephelometric, temperature, and sulfide indicators."
 But when the actual experiments began, my suspicions were confirmed.
 If you think about it, how many people do you know that would actually want to park their brand new luxury automobile directly next to potentially active volcanoes and watch what happens?
 (The Jason ROV is much more valuable than any auto!)
-And as if that wasn't enough, they proceed to prod the volcanoes and poke things into them, as if to tempt the volcano gods.
-I just hope they don't start throwing in sacrifices to get more action out of them.
-No doubt the teacher would be high on the list of expendable personnel.
+And, as if that wasn't enough, the scientists proceed to prod the volcanoes and poke things into them, as if to tempt the Volcano Gods.
+"I just hope they don't start throwing in sacrifices to get more action out of them.
+No doubt the teacher would top the list of expendable personnel."

 The scientists on board use the remotely operated vehicles appendages to prod the volcanoes.

-The scientists on board use the remotely operated vehicles appendages to prod the volcanoes and poke things into them, as if to tempt the volcano gods.
+The scientists on board use the remotely operated vehicle's appendages to prod the volcanoes and poke things into them, as if to tempt the Volcano Gods.
 Click image for larger view and image credit.

 The crew and scientific party have proven to be a jovial bunch, especially at meal time.